-The University Events Center policies and procedures are as follows:
+The University Event Center policies and procedures are as follows:

-University Event Center reservation request(s) must be completed and submitted to the University Event Center 15 working days prior to any event in order to ensure timely processing, confirmation of availability and any costs associated with the production of the event.
+University Event Center reservation request(s) must be submitted to the University Event Center 15 working days prior to any event in order to ensure timely processing, confirmation of availability and any costs associated with the production of the event.

-- •Internal submissions (students, faculty, staff, departments, university- affiliated organizations, etc.) submit via the online 25 Live reservation system. - •External submissions (community, private events, outside organizations, and those not affiliated with the university, etc.) submit via the University Event Center reservation form. - All events taking place outdoors, held in venues holding 500 people or more, and/or requiring ticket sales are considered major events.
-These events often require extensive logistical needs including, but not limited to, staging and sound/light equipment, campus security, musical performance/theatrical productions, etc. - All persons/organizations planning major events must complete and submit their reservation request(s) NO less than 30 days prior to the proposed event date.
+•Internal submissions (students, faculty, staff, departments, university-affiliated organizations, etc.) submit via the online 25 Live reservation system.

+•External submissions (community, private events, outside organizations, and those not affiliated with the university, etc.) submit via the University Event Center reservation form.

+- All events taking place outdoors, held in venues holding 500 people or more, and/or requiring ticket sales are considered major events.
+These events often require extensive logistical needs including, but not limited to, staging and sound/light equipment, campus security, musical performance/theatrical productions, etc. - All persons/organizations planning major events must submit their reservation request(s) NO less than 30 days prior to the proposed event date.
 NO EXCEPTIONS!
-All major events soliciting payment and/or offering free admission require tickets
+All major events soliciting payment and/or offering free admission require tickets. - 3.

-- and must be coordinated through the University Ticket office via the University Event Center. - 3.
 Compliance with all university building policies and procedures is required at all times for all events.
 Inappropriate conduct or any misuse of a facility may result in the suspension and/or termination of the right to request or reserve space.
 Cancellation/change of any event must be received by the University Event Center through written completion of the University Event Center Event cancellation/change form no later than 72 hours prior to the event.
-Failure to properly cancel a reservation will result in forfeiture of the reservation deposit, suspension and/or termination of the right to request or reserve space, and/or full charge of all preparation costs for such event. - 4.
-Publicity concerning on-campus events/activities should not begin before the organization or the requester has received written confirmation of the reservation from the University Event Center.
+Failure to properly cancel a reservation will result in forfeiture of the reservation deposit, suspension and/or termination of the right to request or reserve space, and/or full charge of all preparation costs for such event. - Publicity concerning on-campus events/activities should not begin before the organization or the requester has received written confirmation of the reservation from the University Event

+Center.
 This form is not a confirmation of your request.
 Any written/online materials to be used for marketing on-campus events must first receive stamped approval from the Office of Student Activities.
-Failure to procure such approval may result in cancellation of the event and may result in the suspension and/or termination of the right to request or reserve space. - 5.
-The University Event Center may, at any time, reassign or cancel a reservation/confirmation if, due to unforeseen or uncontrollable circumstances, the space reserved must be used for other purposes in the best interest of the institution or such reservation is deemed outside of the overall university mission and goal. - 6.
-The University Event Center reserves the right to assign University Police coverage to any event deemed a safety risk.
-The sponsoring organization will be responsible for paying all costs associated with the event.
-Please note that all events requesting door sales require University Police coverage.
-Please contact the University Police Department at (336) 334-7128 for security related price estimates.
+Failure to procure such approval may result in cancellation of the event and may result in the suspension and/or termination of the right to request or reserve space.